 Fact 2: The destination of three out of four flights from Switzerland is within Europe

 The aeroplane is also the Swiss population’s first-choice mode of transport for shorter journeys.
 According to the Swiss Federal Statistical Office (SFSO), only a small proportion of air travel is to a destination on another continent.
 77% of travel destinations are within Europe.
 Although top destinations, such as London, Paris, Berlin, Amsterdam and Vienna, can be reached in a more eco-friendly way by rail, most travellers still decide to fly.
 The fact that flight tickets are often cheaper than rail tickets may also be a key factor.
 According to WWF Switzerland, the climate impact of a flight from Zurich to Berlin is 30 times greater than a journey by train.

 Fact 3: Air travel accounts for around a fifth of climate impact

 At around 11 million tonnes of CO2 , national and international air traffic accounted for 19 percent of Switzerland’s climate impact resulting from human activities in 2017, according to the Federal Office for the Environment (FOEN).
 And the number of passengers flying from Swiss airports stood at just over 50 million.
 Forecasts by the Federal Office of Civil Aviation (FOCA) indicate this figure will rise to 78 million by 2030.

 Avoid, reduce or at least offset

 The facts clearly show that flying should be avoided as far as possible.
 Alternatives, such as rail travel, may be available or perhaps a different destination could be chosen.
-And if you absolutely have to fly, you should at least try to reduce your personal footprint by offsetting CO2 emissions – for example, via myclimate or South Pole.
+And if you absolutely have to fly, you should at least try to reduce your personal footprint by offsetting CO2 emissions – for example, via myclimate.
 Travel emissions can be calculated and offset on the websites of these organizations.
 And you decide which projects should receive funding.